CopernicaMarketingSoftware/Documentation/PHPCPP/parameters.md

 are not.

 Specifying parameters is optional.
-If you choose to leave this specification out it is up to you to check <i>inside</i> the function if there are enough parameters, and if the types are correct.
+If you choose to leave this specification out it is up to you to check *inside* the function if there are enough parameters, and if the types are correct.